Shuffle: Cleveland Band Seafair's Big Comeback

+Popular orchestral rock band Seafair is back together and releasing new music.
+The Cleveland band that formed in 2012 split up in 2016.
+Late last year, they announced they were reuniting.

-Seafair is an eclectic blend of pop, rock and classical influences, combining drums, guitar and bass with violin and cello.
-They formed in 2012 but split up early last year.
-Vocalist Chayla Hope said the band got caught up trying to make it big.
+Seafair vocalist Chayla Hope said the band got caught up trying to make it big.

 “It just got really business-y,” Hope said.
 “That was a really big struggle for all of us because almost every single person in the band has wanted to make it since they were pretty young.”

-Note: Editor's note: This story was originally published on December 14, 2017.